LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 <img src="images/pic03.jpg" alt="" />
 ```

-So for each of those path including the quotes, do a find and replace (CTRL + F + H) and put the name of the image tags inside curly brackets {} and in the replace box.
+So for each of those paths including the quotes, do a find and replace (CTRL + F + H) and put the name of the image tags inside curly brackets {} and in the replace box.
 Should end up with these replaced html tags.

 ```jsx
 <img src={pic1} alt="" />